 The in-person interview helps employers make their final hiring decisions.
 It enables them to gain a clear understanding of each candidate and how they would fit at the company.
 Some of the benefits of in-person interviews include:

-Presence of body language: In-person meetings allow you to communicate and convey your personality through body language.
+Presence of non-verbal cues: In-person meetings allow you to communicate and convey your personality through non-verbal cues.
 As a result, you and the interviewer can get a clearer perspective on how you feel about each other.
-You can also use body language to understand the tone of the conversation and the work environment, such as whether it is more formal or casual.
+You can also use non-verbal communication to gauge the tone of the conversation and the work environment, such as whether it is more formal or casual.

 Improved communication: Many people find it easier to communicate and build rapport while in person.
 The experience feels more personal because it removes the barriers of a computer screen or telephone call.
 As a result, you can focus on your conversation and pick up details about the interviewer that you may not get otherwise.